-Contact us at email@example.com to discuss a visit and to learn more about what Treloar's can offer your child.
-A placement at Treloar's will usually start in September but we do take students throughout the year.
+Contact us at firstname.lastname@example.org to discuss a visit and to learn more about what Treloar’s can offer.
+A placement at Treloar’s will usually start in September but we do take students throughout the year.
 We also offer outreach and family support services in the wider community.

 How are decisions made about who can come to Treloar’s?

-The decision about a placement at Treloar's is usually made by the parent and student on the basis of an assessment carried out by our professional multi -disciplinary team.
-Some students are funded privately but most are funded as part of an agreement with the local authority.
-The decisions on funding can link to the Statement of Special Needs or the Education Health Care Plan.
+The decision about a placement at Treloar’s is usually made by the parent and student on the basis of an assessment carried out by our professional multi -disciplinary team.
+Some students are funded privately but most are funded as part of an agreement with their local authority.
+The decisions on funding links to the student’s Education Health Care Plan (EHCP).

 How does Treloar’s know if children/young people need extra help and what should I do if I think my child/young person needs extra help?

-When a student joins Treloar's the multi-disciplinary team undertake regular reviews of the students' needs throughout the year some of these are more formal than others.
-Parents and other people who support the student have lots of opportunity to meet the team working with the student.
-Any change in needs is identified as part of this process and we will work to implement and where possible seek additional funding for those needs.
+After a student joins Treloar’s, their multi-disciplinary team undertake regular reviews of their needs throughout the year.
+Parents and others who support the student have lots of opportunity to meet the team working with them.
+Any change in needs is identified as part of this process and we will work to implement and, where possible, seek additional funding for those needs if appropriate.

 We have a number of ways in which we formally and informally review student progress throughout the year.
-This includes:
+These include:

 - Updated Individual Education Plans (IEPs) or Individual Learning Plans (ILPs)